 On May 1, 2021, Austin voters approved Proposition B, making it a criminal offense (Class C misdemeanor punishable by a fine) for anyone to sit, lie down, or camp in public areas and prohibiting solicitation of money or other things of value at specific hours and locations.

-Personnel across many City of Austin departments are working in coordination so that members of the public understand the laws and have information about available resources.
-Austin Police Department is working with City departments and community-based providers to promote voluntary compliance for people who are camping in public spaces in violation of the new law and will take appropriate enforcement action when voluntary compliance does not occur.
+Austin Police Department is working with other city departments and community-based providers to promote voluntary compliance for people who are camping in public spaces in violation of the new law.
+Officers are taking action when voluntary compliance does not occur through citations and in some cases, arrest.

 - City Begins Final Phase of Camping Ban Implementation Aug.
 6, 2021